openapi-json-schema-tools/openapi-json-schema-generator/samples/client/petstore/java/README.md

 ## Notes for Large OpenAPI documents
-If the OpenAPI document is large, imports in org.openapijsonschematools.org.openapijsonschematools.client.api.tags.tag_to_api and org.openapijsonschematools.org.openapijsonschematools.client.models may fail with a
+If the OpenAPI document is large, imports in org.openapijsonschematools.apis.tags.tag_to_api and org.openapijsonschematools.components.schemass may fail with a
 RecursionError indicating the maximum recursion limit has been exceeded.
 In that case, there are a couple of solutions:

 Solution 1:
 Use specific imports for apis and models like:
-- tagged api: `from org.openapijsonschematools.org.openapijsonschematools.client.api.tags.default_api import DefaultApi`
+- tagged api: `from org.openapijsonschematools.apis.tags.default_api import DefaultApi`
-- api for one path: `from org.openapijsonschematools.org.openapijsonschematools.client.api.paths.some_path import SomePath`
+- api for one path: `from org.openapijsonschematools.apis.paths.some_path import SomePath`
 - api for one operation (path + verb): `from org.openapijsonschematools.paths.some_path.get import ApiForget`
-- single model import: `from org.openapijsonschematools.org.openapijsonschematools.client.model.pet import Pet`
+- single model import: `from org.openapijsonschematools.components.schemas.pet import Pet`

 Solution 2:
 Before importing the package, adjust the maximum recursion limit as shown below: